In this article, we’re going to look at the best way to get your website noticed.

 It might seem like a no-brainer, but having content that no other site has is the first step to drawing a crowd.
-Many sites across the web will regularly quote, pinch, spin, rewrite and link out to other people’s content.
-Not only should you always strive to be original, but you should also try to be ‘link-worthy’.
-By writing original content (something that’s useful, informative, funny, free, beneficial or helpful, for instance), you’ll encourage people to link to what you’ve created.
+Many sites across the web will regularly quote, pinch, spin, rewrite, and link to other people’s content.
+Not only should you always strive to be original, but you should also try to be ‘link worthy’.
+By writing original content (something useful, informative, funny, free, beneficial or helpful, for instance), you’ll encourage people to link to what you’ve created.
 Links to your website, especially from sites that are more established than your own, will help boost the visibility of yours in search engines.
 All Search Engine Optimisation (SEO) techniques start with good content creation.

 Tip 8 One idea at a time!

 Yes, so the big agencies like Lambie Nairn use attention-grabbing Flash intro pages.
 But these guys don’t get the majority of their work from people searching for ‘design agency’ or ‘graphic designer’ in Google.
-Such a splash page can dilute the effectiveness and importance of your homepage, especially if you can’t get any of your keywords on it.
+Such a splash page can dilute your homepage’s effectiveness and importance, especially if you can’t get any of your keywords on it.

 Tip 11 Get listed

 Boosting the visibility of your website with search engines is all about building links to your site.
 Ultimately, your website’s popularity is determined by how many other sites link to you and how popular these linking sites are.
-Put it this way: getting a link from a national newspaper, magazine or the BBC is worth its weight in gold.
-One of the ways that you can boost the number of links to your website is by submitting it to directories such as DMOZ, Technorati, BlogPulse, BlogExplosion, blogarama and MyBlogLog.
+Put it this way: getting a link from a national newspaper, magazine, or the BBC is worth its weight in gold.
+One way to boost the number of links to your website is by submitting it to directories such as DMOZ, Technorati, BlogPulse, BlogExplosion, blogarama and MyBlogLog.
 You can find a more detailed list here.
 You can also get a free business listing on Google Maps (handy if people are searching for local talent) and FreeIndex. co.uk, or submit to specific design directories such as www.folioplanet.com.

 Tip 12 Work with a partner

 Social media tools like Facebook, MySpace, Flickr, StumbleUpon and Twitter are an ideal way to publicise your blog or website.
-On my own website I use the Twitterfeed service to automatically announce new blog posts on my Twitter account.
-At the same time, Twitter posts are also bounced across to Facebook as status updates (using the Twitter application for Facebook).
+I use the Twitterfeed service to automatically announce new blog posts on my Twitter account on my own website.
+Simultaneously, Twitter posts are also bounced across to Facebook as status updates (using the Twitter application for Facebook).
 And that’s just the start.
 Maximise your exposure by submitting any link-worthy posts to content aggregators like StumbleUpon, del.icio.us and Reddit.
 Use RSS.
 Publish a newsletter.
-Consider adding bookmarklet icons (small computer applications stored as hyperlinks) for these websites to your own website, to encourage your visitors to share your content.
+Consider adding bookmarklet icons (small computer applications stored as hyperlinks) for these websites to your own website to encourage your visitors to share your content.

 Attracting visitors to your website is only half the battle.
 How do you go about keeping them?
 Google visitors might only ever see one page of your website, so treat every page as a homepage in its own right.
 Ideally, you want to tease your visitors into exploring your site further, so sell another click by showcasing as much of your best stuff as possible.
 How about a box at the bottom of each page that displays your contact details?
 A list of related posts?
 A pointer to some free downloads?
 Or perhaps a customised ‘best posts’ listing that shows off the work you’re most proud of?
 Make sure that visitors can access your contact details, portfolio and services information from every page of your site too.

-If you’re regularly working on your own illustration or design projects, consider opening an online store to extend the reach of your brand.
-A store can be set up very quickly and cheaply – illustrator Jonathan Burton, for example, has used a simple Blogger blog template with a shopping cart and PayPal payment system.
+If you’re regularly working on your own illustration or design projects, consider opening an online store to extend your brand’s reach.
+A store can be set up very quickly and cheaply – illustrator Jonathan Burton has used a simple Blogger blog template with a shopping cart and PayPal payment system.
 In contrast, fashion illustrator Di Murphy’s online store is much more polished and professional.

 Tip 17 Internal linking

-While search engines will rank your site’s importance and popularity based on the amount of quality links you have from other websites, it’s also important to link to other pages within your own website.
-This process ensures that you have links to all of the pages on your website, and encourages the search engines to follow those links and to index the pages they find.
-By using a keyword in the anchor text (the text you highlight with the link), you can also increase the relevancy of the linked page for that keyword.
+While search engines will rank your site’s importance and popularity based on the number of quality links you have from other websites, it’s also important to link to other pages within your own website.
+This process ensures that you have links to all of the pages on your website and encourages the search engines to follow those links and to index the pages they find.
+Using a keyword in the anchor text (the text you highlight with the link), you can also increase the relevancy of the linked page for that keyword.
 The golden rule is to avoid throwaway anchor text like ‘click here’ or ‘read more’.
-Don’t write: “For samples of my illustration work click here”.
+Don’t write: “For samples of my illustration work, click here”.
 Do write: “View more of my freelance illustration work”.

 Tip 18 Content marketing